Hannah Robinson

 Why did you become a student ambassador?

 I love FSU, and I'm proud to be a double 'Nole.
-FSU genuinely cares about its students' academic, financial, personal, and mental wellbeing, and I want to make sure admitted students know that as they consider which law school is a good fit for them.
+FSU genuinely cares about its students' academic, financial, personal, and mental well-being, and I want to make sure admitted students know that as they consider which law school is a good fit for them.
 I remember a student ambassador calling me when I was admitted to personally congratulate me and answer any questions I had.
 This made me feel really welcomed and wanted, and I'm excited to do that for other students!